 Yes.
 To apply it, sprinkle a good amount on the stain and dampen it a little.
 After that, brush it using a circular motion.

 In some cases, yes.
-WD-40 is a water displacer, it has the ability to penetrate and remove grease from hard places.
+WD-40 is a water displacer, it can penetrate and remove grease from hard places.
 Apply WD-40 on the stain and leave it acting for about 20 minutes.

 Never use vinegar of any kind in pavers, they WILL damage it.
-With the great amount of option of cleaning products we have today, there’s no reason for it.
+With the great amount of options for cleaning products we have today, there’s no reason for it.

 One of the best things you can do to restore color to pavers is to hire a professional cleaning service to perform a deep and thorough cleaning.
 After that, the right kind of sealing can help bring the colors of your pavers back to life.